SWEDISH LANGUAGE - LANGUAGE AND TRANSLATION

 Fulvio Ferrari, “Dall’altra parte della cattedra.
 Sono utili i Translation Studies per la pratica della traduzione?”, in Maria Grazia Cammarota (a cura di), Tradurre: un viaggio nel tempo, Edizioni Ca’ Foscari, 2018, pp. 19-36

-The oral part consists of an interview lasting approximately 30 minutes, discussing the student's translation work and questions of theory and practice of translation.
+The oral part consists of an interview lasting approximately 30 minutes, discussing the parts included in the Swedish language course, and the text Dolda gudar.

 written and oral